blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 			- **Now, why would a slave believe?
 What would she gain?**
 				- The master can have sex with her whether she believes or not, so no gain.
 				- Some impatient guy can have sex with her if she believes, so a downside.
+				- Also acceptance of Islam nullifies her previous marriage (if husband is alive), so, unfaithful.
 				- Is she coerced?
 		- 30:28 (Would you ever allow your slaves to be equal partners in wealth to you?)
 		- 24:33 (Only guideline: do not make them prostitutes to earn money / pimp)